-Figure 2.6: Pakistan, Poverty Headcount Ratio at old and new Poverty Lines, 1998/1999 to 2013/2014 debate on the possible causes of this decline.
+Figure 2.6: Pakistan, Poverty Headcount Ratio at old and new Poverty Lines, 1998/1999 to

+Pakistan has witnessed a significant decline in poverty post-2001 and that this decline continued post-2007-08 till 2013-14, years of low growth and high inflation has led to considerable debate on the possible causes of this decline.
 It is important to note that while percentage of those living below the poverty line varies considerably if we use the old poverty line based on caloric or Food Energy Intake (FEI) or the new higher cost of basic needs (CBN) in both cases the trend reflects a sharp decline.